emilirgi18/emilirgi18.github.io/index.md

 ### What is this?

 Basically, everything I wanna write will be written here, in this site.
 But mostly it's all my rants and tantrum.

-### What have I done?

-I made this Progressive Web App <a href="http://sakamichi-akb-chords.github.io" target="_blank">SakamichiAKB Chords</a> as a centralized "*database*" for AKB48 Group/Sakamichi Series chords.
+You can read my blog by clicking that Blog button on top or just click <a href="irgi.eu">here</a>